kiugfractal/SEProject/lab4.md

 * Transitions between views

-**(Process model? [might not exist, some times in a separate document called ‘project plan’])** Process model does not exist in the document.
+**(Process model? [might not exist, some times in a separate document called ‘project plan’])**
+<p>Process model does not exist in the document.
-The project might not have a real customer, thus the project came from a R&D center.
+The project might not have a real customer, thus the project came from a R&D center.</p>

 **(Your point of view)**
-It is not a perfect software requirement document.
+<p>It is not a perfect software requirement document.
 On the plus side, it provides enough information about system flow for each role inside with detail flow charts.
-However, due its nature is only for proposal and research so they dont provide UI mockup or specific plan to develop and deploy the system.
+However, due its nature is only for proposal and research so they dont provide UI mockup or specific plan to develop and deploy the system.  </p>

 #### Return a link of your github repo to Tuubi.
 Don't forget to put a link to the document you analyzed.